 The FT-817ND has extended frequency coverage, which includes reception on 100 kHz - 56 MHz, 76 - 108 MHz (W-FM only), 108 - 154 MHz, and 420 - 470 MHz.

-My primary portable and mobile HF transceiver (1.8MHz - 30MHz)
+My primary portable HF transceiver and secondary mobile (1.8MHz - 30MHz)